DebomitDey/A-multiview-clustering-approach-to-identify-out-of-scope-submissions-in-peer-review/README.md

 # 2. Multiview Clustering
 FILE NAME : amosa_mores_copy.cpp
 Here the clustering part is done on the distance matrices.
+Inside training dataset there may be some clusters.
+A data is said to be out of scope if it does not lie in vicinity of any of the clusters formed by the training data.

 #compile the code as : g++ amosa_mores_copy.cpp -o amosa_mores_copy
 #run the code as : ./amosa_mores_copy Dist_tfidf.txt Dist_venue.txt Dist_title.txt Dist_semantic resultFile (size of training datset)

 Here size of training dataset refers to the no of documents used for training.(Check it from the distance matrix)

-Output : Gives four membership matrices (which are clustering matrices for each view)  and  consensus partitionings :
+Output : Gives four membership matrices (which are clustering matrices for each view)  and  consensus partitionings (there may be several consensus partitionings) :

 #resultFile_journal_clusi_multiview (here i=1 to i=n .
 Here n will vary depending on how many consensus partitionings are created)
 #Membership1.txt